Techniques to improve the failure modes of your estimates. Surprisingly rarely used despite being fairly straightforward.

 The one that I, at least, would think of when considering robust estimation.

-In M-estimation, instead of hunting an maximum of the likelihood function as you do in maximum likelihood, or an minimum of the sum of squared residuals, as you do in least-squares estimation, you minimised a specifically choses loss funciton for those residuals.
+In M-estimation, instead of hunting an maximum of the likelihood function as you do in maximum likelihood, or an minimum of the sum of squared residuals, as you do in least-squares estimation, you minimised a specifically chosen loss function for those residuals.
 You may select an objective function more robust to deviations between your model and reality.
 Credited to Huber (Hube64).

 See M-estimation for the details